401 Unauthorized (Mr. Robot): Critical reviews

 "401 Unauthorized" received critical acclaim.
-The review aggregator website Rotten Tomatoes reported a 89% approval rating for the episode, based on 9 reviews.
+The review aggregator website Rotten Tomatoes reported an 89% approval rating for the episode, based on 9 reviews.

 Alex McLevy of The A.V.
 Club gave the episode a "B+" grade and wrote, "'Unauthorized' isn't just the first episode in the show's history to not have its title formatted in the form of a computer file or program; it's also a thrilling return to the espionage-thriller excitement that drove much of the first season."

 Kyle Fowle of Entertainment Weekly wrote, "The entirety of '401 Unauthorized' is an extended heart attack.
 It's a perfect conspiracy thriller that sees Mr. Robot assuring us that this final season is going to reckon with everything that came before and that nothing will ever be the same.
 Everything, and everyone, is falling apart."
 Alicia Gilstorf of Telltale TV gave the episode a perfect 5 star rating out of 5 and wrote, "This premiere is a harsh reminder of Mr. Robots brilliance and its incessant need to burn the world we love to the ground one episode at a time."